 Combining hydrogen peroxide and vinegar creates peracetic acid or corrosive acid.
 It can create an irritant that, in high concentrations, can harm the skin, eyes, throat, nose and lungs.
 These two products can be used on the same surface (make certain the area dries between applications), but they can’t be mixed together in the same container.
 These are the cleaning products that professional house cleaners always buy.

 Don’t Mix: Rubbing Alcohol and Bleach

 Mixing these two products creates chloroform.
 When exposed to low levels of chloroform you may become dizzy or nauseous.
 Higher levels can lead to damage of the nervous system, eyes, lungs, skin, liver and kidneys — even death.
-Here’s a good time to use rubbing alcohol in your workshop.

 Don’t Mix: Different Drain Cleaners

 If your drain is really clogged, you might be tempted to try this.
 Don’t.
 Mixing different drain cleaners can cause the release of chlorine gas and may even lead to an explosion.
 Avoid mixing drain cleaners in the same container as well as using one right after another.
 Avoid using drain cleaner altogether by never putting these things down the drain.